grafalex82/ut88/README.md

 - `0xa1`  - tape recorder

 Usage of the Monitor 0:
-- On CPU reset the Monitor 0 will display 11 on the right display to indicate it is ready to accept commands
+- Upon CPU reset, Monitor 0 will display the number `11` on the right display to indicate its readiness to accept commands.
-- User enters desired commands using Hex Keyboard.
-Some commands require additional parameters, described below
+- Users can input commands using the Hex Keyboard.
+Certain commands may require additional parameters, as described below.
-- Some commands do CPU reset when finished, the computer will be ready for a new command.
-Other commands are endless, and will be interacting with the User until Reset button is pressed.
+- Some commands will automatically perform a CPU reset when they are finished.
+This will leave the computer ready to accept a new command.
+Conversely, certain commands are designed to be continuous and will engage with the user until the Reset button is pressed.
+These commands will remain active until manually interrupted.

-Commands are:
+Monitor0 Commands:
-- 0 `addr`    - Manually enter data starting `addr`.
+- 0 `addr`    - Manually enter data from memory address `addr`.
                   - Current address is displayed on the LCD
                   - Monitor0 waits for the byte to be entered
-                  - Entered byte is stored at the current address, then address advances to the next byte
+                  - The entered byte is stored at the current address, then address advances to the next byte
-                  - Reset to exit memory write mode (memory data will be preserved)
+                  - To exit memory write mode press the Reset button.
+The memory data will be preserved.
-- 1           - Manually enter data starting address `0xc000` (similar to command 0)
+- 1           - Manually enter data starting from memory address `0xc000` (similar to command 0)
-- 2           - Read memory data starting the address `0xc000` (similar to command 5)
+- 2           - Read memory data starting from memory address `0xc000` (similar to command 5)
 - 3           - Run an LCD test
-- 4           - Run memory test for the range of `0xc000` - `0xc400`.
+- 4           - Run a memory test for the range of addresses `0xc000` to `0xc400`.
-                  - If a memory error found, the LCD will display the address and the read value
+                  - If a memory error is found, the LCD will display the address and the read value.
-                  - Address `0xc400` on the display means no memory errors found
+                  - Displaying address `0xc400` on the LCD means no memory errors were found.
-                  - Reset to exit memory test mode
+                  - To exit memory test mode, press the Reset button.
-- 5 `addr`    - Display data starting address `addr`
+- 5 `addr`    - Display data starting from memory address `addr`
-                  - Current address and the byte at the address are displayed on the LCD
+                  - The current address and the byte at the address are displayed on the LCD.
-                  - Press a button for the next byte
+                  - Press a button to display the next byte.
-                  - Reset to exit memory read mode (memory data will be preserved)
+                  - To exit memory read mode, press the Reset button.
+The memory data will be preserved.
-- 6           - Start the program starting address `0xc000`
+- 6           - Start the program from memory address `0xc000`
-- 7 `addr`    - Start the program starting the user address
+- 7 `addr`    - Start the program from the user-specified address.
-- 8 `a1` `a2` - Calculate CRC for the address range a1-a2
+- 8 `a1` `a2` - Calculate CRC for the address range from `a1` to `a2`
-- 9 `a1` `a2` - Store data at the address range a1-a2 to the tape
+- 9 `a1` `a2` - Store data at the address range from `a1` to `a2` to the tape.
-- A `offset`  - Read data from tape with the offset (to the start address written on the tape)
+- A `offset`  - Read data from the tape with the specified offset (relative to the start address written on the tape).
 - B           - Display current time (`0x3cfd` - seconds, `0x3cfe` - minutes, `0x3cff` - hours)
-- C `addr`    - Enter new time.
-Same as command 0, but interrupts disabled.
-Address shall be `0x3cfd`
+- C `addr`    - Enter a new time (similar to Command 0, but with interrupts disabled).
+The address should be `0x3cfd`

-Monitor 0 exposes a few handy routines for the purposes of Monitor itself and the user program.
-Unlike typical approach, when 3-byte CALL instruction is used to execute these routines, the Monitor 0 uses RSTx 1-byte instructions.
-This is clever solution in terms of packing code into a tiny ROM.
+Monitor 0 incorporates several useful routines designed for both the Monitor itself and user programs.
+Unlike the conventional approach, where 3-byte CALL instructions are used to execute these routines, Monitor 0 employs 1-byte RSTx instructions.
+This innovative approach optimizes code size, allowing for efficient use of the limited ROM space.

 RST routines are:
 - RST 0 (address `0x0000`)  - reset routine